Michigan Eviction Notice

 Types of Michigan Eviction Notice Forms

-7-Day Notice to Quit (Non-Payment of Rent): Issued when a tenant fails to pay rent.
-The tenant must pay all past due rent or vacate within seven days.
+Landlords issue this notice when tenants fail to pay rent.
+Additionally, tenants must pay all past due rent or vacate within seven days.

-7-Day Notice to Comply or Vacate: Used for lease violations that pose health or safety hazards.
-The tenant must correct the issue or vacate within seven days.
+Landlords use this notice for lease violations that pose health or safety hazards.
+Furthermore, tenants must correct the issue or vacate within seven days.

 How to Write an Eviction Notice in Michigan

-To ensure legal compliance, an eviction notice should include the following elements:
+To ensure legal compliance, eviction notices should include the following elements:

-- Tenant’s full name and address.
+- Tenant’s full name and address

-- Specific lease violation and any balance due.
+- Specific lease violation and any balance due

-- Date of termination.
+- Date of termination

-- Landlord’s printed name, signature, and address.
+- Landlord’s printed name, signature, and address

-- Date and method of notice delivery, including printed name and signature.
+- Date and method of notice delivery, including printed name and signature

 How to Calculate Expiration Date in Michigan

 The notice period begins the day after delivery.
-For example, to provide at least thirty days of notice for a court action starting on June 30, the notice must be delivered by May 31.
-If the last day of the notice period falls on a weekend or holiday, it extends to the next judicial day.
+For example, to provide at least thirty days of notice for a court action starting on June 30, landlords must deliver the notice by May 31.

 How to Serve an Eviction Notice in Michigan